andreasfor/mvp_ml_delivery-main/README.md

 # mvp_of_a_ml_deliver
 The README file is written more like a diary with a touch of documentation at the moment.
-Where I can sum up my thoughts and what I have learned of the assignment at the client and from my Databricks certifications in spark, data engineering and machine learning.
+Where I can sum up my thoughts and what I have learned from my Databricks certifications in spark, data engineering and machine learning.
 Please note that due to not having Azure admin rights (Your administrator has disabled the App registrations experience in the Azure portal), I could not use Autoloader or trigger jobs via Job API.

 ## Aim of the project
 The aim of the project was twofold.
-First, to try a bunch of methods, tools, approaches, techniques, you name it, that I have come across during my first year as a consultant but perhaps have not had the chance to try until now.
+First, to try a bunch of methods, tools, approaches, techniques, you name it, that I have come across, but perhaps have not had the chance to try until now.
 The time cap was roughly three weeks, so I want to emphasize that nothing in this project is exhaustive; it is more of a quick sneak peak.

 The second aim of the project was to produce a project that a junior colleague could easily follow so they could see what an end-to-end minimal viable product of a machine learning delivery may look like.
-At the same time, be of sufficient quality to a senior Data Scientist/AI Architect, a senior Data Engineer and a Databricks Champion.
-The term sufficient here means, if they were to open up this project at a client for the first time, they would say, "OK, maybe not how I would have done it.
-But, OK" and accept it, rather than chase perfection.
 In short, for this project, simplicity is rated higher than perfection.
-At the moment the second aim is down prioritized due to time.

 ## What I was trying to build
 An ETL flow that reads from an external Azure Data Lake Storage Gen2 using a Databricks function called Autoloader while storing secrets in Azure Key Vault.
 Once the data is read from the source, it is currated through the medallion structure of bronze to gold.
 The ETL flow is built with Delta Live Tables (DLT) of which you can easily monitor the health of your incoming data by setting expectations.
 This ETL flow should be encapsulated by a job, which can be set to a schedule.